 - 1. At the Monetary Policy Meeting held today, the Policy Board of the Bank of Japan decided, by an 8-1 majority vote, to set the following guideline for money market operations for the intermeeting period:^[Note 1] - The Bank of Japan will conduct money market operations so that the monetary base will increase at an annual pace of about 80 trillion yen. - 2.
 With regard to the asset purchases, the Bank decided, by an 8-1 majority vote, to continue with the following guidelines:^[Note 1] - a) The Bank will purchase Japanese government bonds (JGBs) so that their amount outstanding will increase at an annual pace of about 80 trillion yen.
 With a view to encouraging a decline in interest rates across the entire yield curve, the Bank will conduct purchases in a flexible manner in accordance with financial market conditions.
 The average remaining maturity of the Bank's JGB purchases will be about 7-10 years. - b) The Bank will purchase exchange-traded funds (ETFs) and Japan real estate investment trusts (J-REITs) so that their amounts outstanding will increase at annual paces of about 3 trillion yen and about 90 billion yen respectively. - c) As for CP and corporate bonds, the Bank will maintain their amounts outstanding at about 2.2 trillion yen and about 3.2 trillion yen respectively. - 3.
 Japan's economy has continued to recover moderately.
 Overseas economies -- mainly advanced economies -- have been recovering, albeit with a lackluster performance still seen in part.
 In this situation, exports have been picking up.
 Business fixed investment has been on a moderate increasing trend as corporate profits have improved.
-Public investment has entered a moderate declining trend, although at a high level.
-Private consumption has been resilient against the background of steady improvement in the employment and income situation.
-Housing investment has bottomed out and shown some signs of picking up.
+Against the background of steady improvement in the employment and income situation, private consumption has been resilient and housing investment has started to pick up.
+Meanwhile, public investment has entered a moderate declining trend, although it remains at a high level.
 Reflecting these developments in demand both at home and abroad, industrial production has been picking up.
-Meanwhile, financial conditions are accommodative.
+Financial conditions are accommodative.
 On the price front, the year-on-year rate of increase in the consumer price index (CPI, all items less fresh food), excluding the direct effects of the consumption tax hike, is about 0 percent.
 Inflation expectations appear to be rising on the whole from a somewhat longer-term perspective.